JakeHamacher/Fun-Time-Tools/Geolocation/README.md

 ### Batch Processing

 You can also process a large batch of IPs stored in a text file using the `batch_lookup` function.
-This can be configured to output the results in various formats (CSV, JSON, GeoJSON).

 ## Configuration